Alec Van Hoorenbeeck

-Alec Van Hoorenbeeck (born 30 December 1998) is a Belgian footballer who plays for Dutch club Heracles Almelo on loan from Twente.
+Alec Van Hoorenbeeck (born 30 December 1998) is a Belgian footballer who plays as a left-back for Croatian Football League club Hajduk Split.

 Career

 He was sent on a season-long loan to Helmond Sport on 15 August 2020 as part of a new cooperation agreement between Mechelen and Helmond Sport.

 On 15 August 2023, Van Hoorenbeeck moved on loan to Twente, with an option to buy.
 On 29 March 2024, Twente made the transfer permanent and signed a two-year contract with Van Hoorenbeeck.